 Each participant will select a woman during our first gathering to be their personal mentor for the duration of the program.
 In most programs, mentees do not get to choose their mentors, but we encourage youth to trust themselves and practice making choices.
 The selection process is done in a respectful and confidential manner.

-Mentors are women who go through our application and interview process (much like getting a job), clear a criminal record check, go through mentor training and are continually supported by our lead guide and counsellor.
+Mentors are women who go through our application and interview process (much like getting a job), clear a criminal record check, go through mentor training and are continually supported by our guides and counsellor.
 See Mentor Process & Application for details.

 Challenge

 Perceived challenge is a vital program component.
-Challenge not only develops resilience, resourcefulness, courage and self-knowing, it also acts as a tangible marker for participants to move – emotionally, psychologically, mentally and physically – into the new stage of young adulthood.
+Challenge not only develops resilience, resourcefulness, courage and self-knowing, it also acts as a tangible marker for participants to move – emotionally, psychologically, mentally, physically, and spiritually – into the new stage of young adulthood.

 Integration